Gageperrin/it-notes/aws/networking-specialty.md

 ### DHCP

 The Dynamic Host Configuration Protocol (DHCP) provides an automatic configuration for network resources.
 It is a standard for passing configuration information to hosts on a TCP/IP network.
-The `options` field of a DHCP message contains configuration parameters including the domain name, DNS, and `netbios-node-typ`.
+The `options` field of a DHCP message contains configuration parameters including the domain name, DNS, and `netbios-node-type`.
 It starts with L2 broadcast to get info the DHCP server.

 AWS automatically creates a set of DHCP options alongside a VPC, which can be manually configured.
 Each VPC is provided two domain names, an `AmazonProvidedDNS` and a custom DNS domain.